HeikoKramer/win-wsl_dotfiles/README.md

 Combine the helper with `-WhatIf` and `-SkipBackup` to forward the options to the underlying cmdlets.

 Theme files live beside the module in the `themes` folder.
+Current bundled themes include:

+- Dracula — neon-accented dark palette inspired by the popular Dracula theme.
+- Monokai — classic dark scheme with warm accents.
+- Solarized Dark — low-contrast dark palette tuned for long sessions.

-Create new themes by following the schema shown in `example.yml`.
+Create new themes by
+following the schema shown in `example.yml`.
 Wallpaper entries are optional—leave the `wallpaper.path` or `targets.windows.wallpaper` values empty (`''`) to skip changing the desktop background when applying a theme.